 It has plenty of power to do light resawing, runs quiet, and is fairly easy to calibrate.
 This saw is definitely an excellent option for hobbyists or woodworking enthusiasts.

 Best Value for Money – WEN 3962 10″ Benchtop Band saw

 Wen has several bandsaw models in different sizes ranging from 9″ to 14″.
 This benchtop model offers a nice balance between the price and the features.
 You get the most bang for your buck.
 Let’s find out if it’s something that would suit your needs.

 This saw has a 3.5 Amp power motor, which is roughly 1/3 HP, and also a Two-Speed adjustment allowing for alternating between 1520 or 2620 FPM depending on the task.
 It accommodates 72-inch blades with widths going from 1/8 to 1/2 of an inch for straight and curved cuts.

 The table is cast aluminum and tilts 45 deg to the right for bevel cuts.
 It also comes with a flexible led light, a fence, a miter gauge, and a 3 in 1 dust port for hooking up the dust removal system.

 This 10″ saw is robust and very heavy as well as very quiet and smooth running.
 The aluminum table is large and flat, and the fence works as expected.

 If you, however, have some trouble with a proper setup, check the video below in the guide for more tips.
-The saw comes pretty much setup anyway in regards to blade adjustments, but I recommend to watch the video anyway.
+The saw comes pretty much set up anyway in regards to blade adjustments, but I recommend watching the video anyway.

-You should be able to make any type of cuts like 3″-4″ round oak and mesquite logs into knife scales with it.
+You should be able to make any type of cut, like 3″-4″ round oak and mesquite logs, into knife scales with it.
 And you must have a sharp blade if you want to rip 6 in maple or walnut logs if you ever need to.